Pierre Kalulu

+Early life

+Kalulu was born in the 8th arrondissement of Lyon, France, and is Congolese by descent.
+His father was born in Kabimba, Belgian Congo, and his mother in Likasi, Congo-Léopoldville.
+He acquired French nationality on 26 December 2000 through the collective effect of his parents' naturalization.

 Club career

 Lyon

 Kalulu moved from his youth club Saint-Priest to the youth academy of Olympique Lyon in the summer of 2010.
 In Lyon, he passed through the different youth departments from 2010 to 2018, and was elevated to their reserve team in June 2018.
-For the home game against Amiens on 5 March 2020, Kalulu was called up for the first team of Lyon, but did not play in the match.
+Ahead of the home game against Amiens played on 5 March 2020, Kalulu received his first ever call-up to the senior team.
+However, he remained on the bench for the entire game.